Tag Archives

 We have been here before.
 It’s called the Post-Reconstruction South, where the identical demographic situation resulted in the identical political response.
 To a remarkable degree, the policies articulated by Trump during his campaign and those instituted by his administration these past 40 months are the spiritual godchildren of those initiated by post-Reconstruction southern whites in the late 19th century — for the same desperate and obvious demographic reasons.

 No one bothered to ask late 19th century southern white men why they effectively demonized, disenfranchised and, where possible, criminalized black citizens, black voters.
-No contemporaneous journalists from the agitating north went looking for the economic foundations of Jim Crow.
-It was obvious to all, north and south, what they were doing and why.
+No contemporaneous journalists from the agitating north went looking for the economic foundations of Jim Crow, which, for the record lasted the better part of a century.
+In all that time, it was obvious to all, north and south, what they were doing and why.
 Institutional racism was essential and obvious to the white struggle for political power in the former Confederacy.
-The political motivations of white southerners post-1877 had nothing to do with economics, government intrusion, faith, the opioid epidemic, flyover country resentment of coastal elites, etc. It also lasted the better part of 100 years.
+The political motivations of white southerners post-1877 had nothing to do with economics, government intrusion, faith, the opioid epidemic, flyover country resentment of coastal elites, etc.

 Read More